burlachenkok/exploring-python3/python3-note.md

 Next, there is also no division of fields into public/private/protected as there is in C++, and there are no different types of inheritances.
 In Python, there is a limited type of support for `private` names, which we will describe later.

 > Payment for this flexibility - the class methods invoking mechanism implementation is suboptimal for Python runtime compared to available options for C and C++.
-Such flexible design embedded into scripting language is targetting for comfortable use and we understand that sometimes this flexibility to extend libraries is pretty nice to have, but this flexibility is not free.
+Such flexible design embedded into scripting language is targetting for comfortable use and we understand that sometimes this flexibility is pretty nice to have, but this flexibility is not free.
 The price you pay is suboptimal time to invoke the function.

 ## Language Differences Between Python and C++